How to Apply Statuary and Patina Finish to Copper – Austral Wright Metals

 Then add the concentrated ammonia slowly, while constantly stirring the solution.
 It is important that the quantity of ammonia be exact, as the correct ratio of ammonia to water must be maintained.

-Method of Application – The solution should be applied by spraying.
+The solution should be applied by spraying.
 A satisfactory sprayer is an ordinary, plastic or galvanized steel, garden-type tank sprayer, with the inside coated with bituminous paint.
 Spraying should be done rapidly, using a fine spray.
 Avoid large drops, which tend to run together, causing streaks.
 It is better to use too little rather than too much solution at a time.

 Allow the solution to dry after the first spraying (about 10 to 15 minutes on a warm, dry, sunny day; longer on a cool or cloudy day).
 Spraying and drying are repeated five or six times.

 Ideal weather conditions following the treatment are a moderate to heavy dew, a light mist or fog, or other condition of high enough atmospheric moisture to give a relative humidity of 80% or more.
 The atmospheric moisture combines with the deposited solution to react chemically with the copper, and the desired blue-green patina results.
-The colored layer should be of a satisfactory depth, if the action continues undisturbed for at least six hours.
+The coloured layer should be of a satisfactory depth, if the action continues undisturbed for at least six hours.

 B. Ammonium chloride (sal ammoniac)